sowdust/ffff/README.md

 * Valid Facebook credentials (user/password)
 * Target account Facebook id
-* One or more "pivot" account ids (if target friend list is hidden)
+* One or more "pivot" account ids (if target friend list is hidden) - you can use fint.py for this
 * Path to the Geckodriver file

 #### Instructions